realbakari/website/content/lec/poster_guidelines.md

 ### Font size
 * Readable from 10 feet
-* This tends to be at least 18-20 pt font.
-If using a template provided
+* This tends to be at least 20-24 pt font.
+If using a template, stick with their defaults.
+* If presenting an e-poster err on the side of larger font, upwards of 30
 * Bullets vs. Paragraphs: Pretty field specific.
     - Often the introduction or abstract is the same paragraph used when submitting the abstract for consideration.
     - Walls of text tend to not be read.